Kakuei Tanaka: Consolidation of power

+In October 1960, following the assassination of Japan Socialist Party chairman Inejirō Asanuma, Tanaka went to pay his respects despite their opposing party affiliations.
+According to a later recollection by his son, Kyō Tanaka, Tanaka was at the family's home in Kagurazaka when he heard of Asanuma's assassination and prepared to leave.
+When his son, then a third-grade elementary school student, remarked that Asanuma was a Socialist and therefore his father's political enemy, Tanaka reportedly replied: 「馬鹿野郎！たとえ社会党でも、国を良くしようと考える同士だ！俺が行かなくて、どうする！」 ("You idiot!
+Even if he was a Socialist, he was someone who wanted to make the country better!
+How could I not go?").
+The anecdote was reported from an interview with Kyō Tanaka published in Bessatsu Takarajima.

 Satō succeeded Ikeda in 1964.
-When Satō reshuffled the cabinet and party leadership in June 1965 Tanaka was appointed Secretary-General of the Liberal Democratic Party.
+When Satō reshuffled the cabinet and party leadership in June 1965, Tanaka was appointed Secretary-General of the Liberal Democratic Party.
 His tenure saw the emergence of a number of corruption scandals involving LDP Diet members, collectively known as the Black Mist Scandal.
 Although Tanaka himself was not implicated, Satō replaced him with Takeo Fukuda in December 1966.
 Tanaka was given a low-profile position as chairman of the LDP Urban Policy Research Commission.

-Fukuda and Tanaka soon became the two battling heirs of the Satō administration, and their rivalry was dubbed by the Japanese press as the "Kaku-Fuku War."
+Fukuda and Tanaka soon became the two battling heirs of the Satō administration, and their rivalry was dubbed the "Kaku-Fuku War" by the Japanese press.
 Tanaka made a record showing in the 1967 general election, and Satō re-appointed him as secretary general in November 1968, moving Fukuda to the post of finance minister.
 In 1971, Satō gave Tanaka another important stepping stone to taking over the government: minister of international trade and industry.

-As head of MITI, Tanaka gained public support again by standing up to U.S. negotiators who wanted Japan to impose export caps on several products.
-He had so many contacts within the American diplomatic corps that he was said to have played a larger role in the repatriation of Okinawa than Satō himself.
+In this position, Tanaka gained public support again by standing up to U.S. negotiators who wanted Japan to impose export caps on several products.

-In June 1972, he published his book, "A Plan for Remodeling the Japanese Archipelago."
+In June 1972, he had published his book, "A Plan for Remodeling the Japanese Archipelago."
 He made a de facto government pledge with the purpose of "promoting regional decentralization".
-This book initially sold 910,000 copies, partly because Tanaka later took the position of prime minister, and was ranked fourth in the year.
-It became a best seller.
+This book initially sold 910,000 copies, partly because Tanaka took the position of prime minister, and was ranked fourth in the year.
+It became a bestseller.

+1972 LDP presidential election

+Eisaku Sato announced his intention to resign on 17 June 1972.
+Sato hoped to be succeeded by Takeo Fukuda, but Tanaka had already won the loyalty of most of the Sato faction; on the previous month Tomisaburo Hashimoto and Takeo Kimura organised a meeting of 81 diet members from the Sato faction who pledged to support Tanaka.
+This was the birth of the Tanaka faction.

+Besides Fukuda and Tanaka, Masayoshi Ohira, Takeo Miki and Yasuhiro Nakasone were also expected to seek the LDP presidency, but Nakasone dropped out and endorsed Tanaka.
+Tanaka then formed an agreement with Ohira and Miki to support each other in a runoff against Fukuda.
+As a result Tanaka defeated Fukuda in the election in July, becoming LDP president and prime minister.